craine-io/safetypin-cloud/README.md

 If you need more help:
 - Check the troubleshooting section above
 - Watch the suggested YouTube tutorials
+- Open an issue on GitHub
-- Contact support at support@safetypin.cloud (example email)
+- Contact Craine Technology Labs for professional support options